Experiencing bioluminescence whilst night diving is an experience to enjoy

 A night diving experience to enjoy is bioluminescence.
 I’ve included a video that shows bioluminescence below.

-Night diving bioluminescence is a phenomenon experienced when you switch off your dive torch.
-Wave your arms in the underwater darkness to see tiny specs of bioluminescence This is the tiny plankton that light up blue.
-Scientists are still unsure as to why so many creatures are bioluminescent.
+Night diving bioluminescence is a phenomenon you experience on a night dive when you switch off your dive torch.
+Wave your arms in the underwater darkness to see tiny specs of bioluminescence, which is tiny plankton lighting up blue.
+Scientists are unsure why so many creatures are bioluminescent.

 What is bioluminescence?